haroldsoh/haroldsoh.github.io/_pages/cv.md

 ## Brief Biography

-Harold Soh is an Assistant Professor in the Department of Computer Science at the National University of Singapore (NUS), where he directs the Collaborative Learning and Adaptive Robots (CLeAR) group.
-Harold completed his Ph.D. at Imperial College London on online learning for assistive robots.
+Harold Soh is an Assistant Professor of Computer Science at the National University of Singapore, where he leads the Collaborative Learning and Adaptive Robots (CLeAR) group.
+He completed his Ph.D. at Imperial College London, focusing on online learning for assistive robots.

-Harold's current research focuses on machine learning and decision-making for trustworthy collaborative robots.
-His work, which spans cognitive modeling (human trust) to physical systems (tactile perception with novel e-skins), has been recognized with a best paper award at IROS'21 and nominations at RSS'18, HRI'18, RecSys'18, and IROS'12.

-He has served on the HRI committee as co-Program Chair (2024), LBR Co-Chair (2019) and on the Technical Advances PC as a member (2020/22) and chair (2021/23).
-He is an Associate Editor of the ACM Transactions on Human Robot Interaction, Robotics Automation and Letters (RA-L) and the International Journal on Robotics Research (IJRR).
-He also serves as a co-chair for the AAAI Symposium Series.
-He regularly serves as PC member or reviewer for the top publication venues in AI/ML (NeurIPS, ICLR, ICML, AAAI, IJCAI) and robotics (ICRA, IROS, RSS, HRI).
+Harold's research primarily involves machine learning, particularly generative AI, and decision-making in trustworthy collaborative robots.
+His contributions have been recognized with a R:SS Early Career Spotlight in 2023, best paper awards at IROS'21 and T-AFFC'21, and several nominations (R:SS'18, HRI'18, RecSys'18, IROS'12).
+Harold has played significant roles in the HRI community, most recently as co-Program Chair of ACM/IEEE HRI'24.
+He is an Associate Editor for the ACM Transactions on Human Robot Interaction, Robotics Automation and Letters (RA-L), and the International Journal on Robotics Research (IJRR).
+He serves as Associate Director of the NUS AI Lab (NUSAIL) and is a Principal Investigator at the Smart Systems Institute.
+He is also a co-founder of TacnIQ, a startup developing intelligent e-skins.

-Harold lives in Singapore with his wife and two rambunctious children.
+Harold lives in Singapore with his wife and two lovely children.
 In his precious free time, he enjoys reading science fiction with a glass of wine.

 ## Awards: